Life is too busy, the (next) season of busy is upon us all.

 As our kids get older, the circle of sharing grows smaller.
 We talk less and less about what is hard or funny or wonderful or terrible about parenting.
 For multiple reasons, it is more difficult to find parents that will discuss their pregnant teenager, or their binge drinking college kid, or their changing and sometimes strained relationships with their adult children.
 There is way less encouraging one another and far less sharing.

 It isn't that most people with older kids have perfect trouble-free kids.
+It isn't that we, as parents, don't need help.
 It isn't that we have lost our friends.
 It is that most people with older kids don't know if it is safe to be vulnerable about these more consequential years.
 Older kids that are struggling strike greater fear in us.
 Maybe it's that we are embarrassed that we don't really what we are doing.

 Raising kids is hard.